kimberli/notably/README.md

 ### `"disconnect"`

-* Fired when a user exits the website (a standard socket.io call)
+* Fired when a user leaves the website (a standard socket.io call)
 * Updates occupancy for all course and home pages
-* Response: `"session data loaded"` sent to the course page corresponding to the session
+* Response: `"session data loaded"` emitted to the course page corresponding to the session

 **content**